harness/developer-hub/docs/software-engineering-insights/sei-insights.md

 ### Dev Insights

 Dev Insights examines development efforts, particularly in relation to SCM metrics, such as PR creation, merging, and review collaboration.
-For more information about SCM metrics, go to [velocity metrics](./sei-metrics-and-reports/velocity-metrics-reports/velocity-metrics.md).
+For more information about SCM metrics and reports, go to [velocity metrics](./sei-metrics-and-reports/velocity-metrics-reports/velocity-metrics.md) and [SCM reports](./sei-metrics-and-reports/velocity-metrics-reports/scm-reports.md).

 ### Business Alignment